alto777/LFSR/README.md

 for the math.

+Google "Psychtone" and "Triadex MUSE' to get a peek at my inspiration for this and a few more plugin modules I will write.

 The output channels are weighted sums.
 Any column of the shift register that is ON adds the knob value to the row output.

 The tap select buttons (blue at bottom) choose the feedbback bits.
 The gate is active if the gate select button is on (green) and the shift register bit is high in a given column.

 The mode switch selects from two kinds of LFSR feedback methods.
-While both produce the same bit stream falling off the end, the state of the shift register whilst doing is different.
+Again, wikipedia and google are your friends.
+While both Fibo(nacci) anf Gal(ois) configurations produce the same bit stream falling off the end, the state of the shift register whilst doing is different.

 Disclaimer: I found this quote "LFSRs aren't so musically interesting that we're writing them up, but they are still cool."
 I'm slowly coming to agree with this, but… :-)